 Presentation

-Outcome & Value Added
+Outcome &

 The finished water process map made possible the following uses:

-2) Interactive learning—includes pop-ups that describe each phase of the water process, connecting cross-functional departments with a greater understanding of customer needs, enabling them to serve customers with greater empathy.
+1) Environment mapping—helps product development identify where a device is needed, creating clarity and alignment, while saving time 2) Interactive learning—includes pop-ups that describe each phase of the water process, connecting cross-functional departments with a greater understanding of customer needs, enabling them to serve customers with greater empathy.